-Sanguineous drainage contains blood rather than protein and white cells in serous drainage.
-This type of drainage usually occurs with partial or completely thick wounds.
-The drainage buildup around the wound is a dark brown/red color similar to a syrup.
-As wounds heal, it is normal to have a little amount of sanguineous drainage.
-However, like the serous drainage, if it is too much then it means there is trauma at the site of the wound.
+As wounds heal, it is normal to have a small amount of sanguineous drainage.
+However, like the serous drainage, if there is evidence of too much drainage, then that can mean there is trauma at the site of the wound.
 It is usually the result of damaged blood capillaries or vessels.

-- Well for starters, the type of wound the two appear in are slightly different.
-While serous tends to appear on almost every type of wound, sanguineous doesn’t, it appears on a more thick wound that is deep.
+For starters, the type of wound the two appear in are slightly different.
+While serous drainage tends to appear on almost every type of wound, sanguineous drainage doesn’t.

 - Sanguineous drainage contains blood whereas serous drainage doesn’t.

-- Both types of drainage are part of the healing process of their respective wounds.

-For a nurse, you must understand the type of drainage the patient experience so you can provide the treatment accordingly.
+Both types of drainage are part of the healing process of their respective wounds, and too much of either type of drainage can mean the patient needs to be treated accordingly.

-The color and content of the drainage should easily let you classify the drainage type.
-So it is important you pay attention to that and treat the wound accordingly.
+The color and content of the drainage should allow you to easily let you classify the drainage type.
+Therefore, it is important that you pay attention to the type of drainage and other symptoms so that you can treat the wound accordingly.